TanishParlapall/MMA-Fighters-ETL-Pipeline/README.md

 # 🥋 MMA-Fighters-ETL-Pipeline
-An Airflow-orchestrated ETL pipeline that ingests MMA data from an external API, stages raw records in PostgreSQL, and loads data into cleaned production table for downstream analytics.
+An Airflow-orchestrated ETL pipeline that ingests MMA data from an external API, stages raw records, and loads data into a PostgreSQL table for downstream analytics.

 ---